-Refund of the amount not adjusted against the policy
+- Refund of the amount which is not deposited in the policy

-When these are not claimed beyond six months from the due date of settlement of the claim amount, they are referred to as unclaimed benefits.
+Any such amount which is not claimed for more than six months from the due date of settlement of the claim amount is referred to as unclaimed benefits.

-Not informing beneficiary/family: A lot of planning and research goes into buying a Life insurance policy.
+- Not Keeping The Nominee/Family Informed About The Policy: A lot of planning and research goes into buying a Life insurance policy.
 However, your responsibility does not end with buying the perfect plan.
 You also need to inform your nominee(s) about the policy and where the policy documents are kept so that they are able to claim it if the need so arises else the entire purpose of buying life insurance is defeated.

-The companies on the basis of IRDAI instructions are now making all payments for amounts greater than Rs 10,000/- only by way of ECS/NEFT/RTGS to the policyholder’s bank account.
-For policies issued after 2014, it is mandatory for insurance companies to record bank details during policy issuance and make an electronic transfer of funds.
+IRDAI has instructed all insurance companies to make payment for any amounts greater than Rs 10,000/- only through Electronic Clearing Service (ECS) or by NEFT/RTGS directly into the policyholder’s bank account.
+Also, for those policies which have come into effect post year 2014, the insurance companies need to mandatorily record the bank details at policy issuance itself and make an electronic transfer of funds.

 Pension funds were also contributing majorly to the problem of unclaimed funds.
 Many pension policies had funds which were insufficient to purchase the annuity.
 Vide it’s circular dated August 3, 2018, IRDAI relaxed the rules on pension products and allowed policyholders to completely withdraw the accumulated amount if it was not sufficient to buy the minimum annuity as per the annuity rules.
 The circular cited that this was one of the reasons for unclaimed money with the insurance companies.

-Life insurance companies now provide details of unclaimed benefits on their website.
-You can identify the insurance details by entering the details like name of the policyholder, date of birth of policyholder, PAN of the policyholder (optional) or policy number(optional).
+Details of unclaimed benefits are put up on the website of the insurance companies.
+The policy can be identified by entering a few details of the policyholder such as name, date of birth, PAN number (optional) or the policy number(optional).
 The insurance companies have to update information pertaining to unclaimed amounts on their websites on a half-yearly basis.

 If the insurance company’s website shows unclaimed amount against a policy, the policyholder or beneficiary can approach the company with the policy document and Know your customer (KYC) details.
 The insurance company may seek additional documents/verification to prevent frauds.

-As part of the Finance Act 2015, the government introduced the Senior Citizens’ Welfare Fund Act, 2015 (SCWF).
-According to current rules, all insurers having unclaimed amounts of policyholders for a period of more than 10 years have to transfer the same to the Senior Citizens’ Welfare Fund (SCWF).
+As a part of the Finance Act 2015, the government of India introduced the Senior Citizens’ Welfare Fund Act, 2015 (SCWF).
+In accordance with current rules, all the insurance companies which have unclaimed amounts of policyholders for a period greater than 10 years have to transfer the amount to the Senior Citizens’ Welfare Fund (SCWF).
 This fund aims at promoting the welfare of our senior citizens.

-Further, as per IRDAI, policyholders/ beneficiaries shall be eligible to claim the dues under their policies up to 25 years from the date of transfer of the same to SCWF by the concerned insurer.
-If no claim is made up to a period of 25 years after transfer to the SCWF, such amounts shall escheat to the Central Government, in terms of Section 126 of the Finance Act, 2015.
+Further, as per IRDAI, policyholders or their beneficiaries will be eligible to claim the dues towards their policies up to a period of 25 years from the date it is transferred to SCWF by the concerned insurance company.
+However, if no claimant has come forward up to to a period of 25 years after transfer to the SCWF, then such amounts shall escheat to the Central Government, in terms of Section 126 of the Finance Act, 2015.
 The policyholder or beneficiaries cannot claim the dues after that.